 Sales reps spend most of their time looking for information.

-The right tech can multiply sales productivity almost overnight.
+The right tech can multiply sales productivity.

 With templates and tools, you can automate data entry, generate proposals and contracts, etc.

 Allow customers to e-sign contracts and you’ll have shrunk payment milestones by weeks.

 And perhaps the biggest benefit is CRM data aggregation and enrichment.

 - Integrate contact data across tools and map buyer roles

 - Track deal health and identify potential drop-offs

 - Support 1:1 coaching with sales performance trend data

 9. Leverage Account-Based Selling:

 B2B buying decisions are based on a consensus between 8 to 10 people.